ALMA Lensing Cluster Survey: Physical characterization of near-infrared-dark intrinsically faint ALMA sources at z=2-4: Data and reduction

 \subsection{JCMT SCUBA-2 450 \& 850 $\mu$m}

 We observed the M0417 cluster region at $\SI{450}{\mu m}$ and $\SI{850}{\mu m}$ with James Clerk Maxwell Telescope (JCMT)/Submillimetre Common-User Bolometer Array 2 (SCUBA-2) (Program ID: M20AP036, PI: K.~Kohno).
 Observations were conducted on 2020 February 4, 16, July 8, and 31 using the CV Daisy scan, which creates a $\sim6\arcmin$ diameter circular map with a deep and uniform exposure coverage in the central $\sim1.5'$ diameter region.
 The total on-source time was 7.2 hr under excellent weather conditions, where the measured atmospheric opacities at 225 GHz were less than 0.05.
+The typical beam sizes are 7$\arcsec$ and 15$\arcsec$ at 450~$\mu$m and 850~$\mu$m, respectively.

 We reduced the data using the Dynamic Iterative Map Maker (DIMM) within the STARLINK Sub-Millimetre User Reduction Facility (SMURF) software package \citep{Chapin2013}.
 The maps for each individual exposure were co-added and combined, using the STARLINK Pipeline for Combining and Analyzing Reduced Data (PICARD), and beam-match filtered.
-The resultant 1-$\sigma$ noise levels were $\sim$3.9 mJy and $\sim$0.6 mJy at 450 $\mu$m and 850 $\mu$m bands, respectively.
-The peak values near the ALMA band 6 continuum positions are extracted as the source photometries.
+The resulting 1$\sigma$ noise levels were $\sim$3.9 mJy and $\sim$0.6 mJy at 450 $\mu$m and 850 $\mu$m bands, respectively.
+The ALMA observations conducted by the ALCS did not detect any contamination sources near the positions of M0417-z365.ID46, ID58, and ID121.
+Therefore, no deblending was required, and the peak values at the ALMA Band 6 continuum positions were extracted as the source photometries.